Renovation loans are handy but hard to find

 If you’re looking to buy and do major remodeling on an existing home, you can obtain a construction loan that'll cover both the cost of purchase and the remodel.

 The options are limited for people looking to buy a fixer-upper.
 Most lenders won't approve a loan for an amount more than what a property is worth.
-And since a new buyer has yet to put equity into the home, they're not eligible for a home equity loan or home equity line of credit (HELOC).
+And because most new buyers have yet to put equity into the home, they're not eligible for a home equity loan or home equity line of credit (HELOC).

-However, there are a handful of entities — national, regional and community lenders — that offer renovation loans for a wide range of needs.
+However, you can find renovation lenders at the national, regional and community level that offer renovation loans for a wide range of needs.
 These loans are particularly useful if you’re purchasing a short-sale or foreclosure home, since traditional lenders may require the upgrades prior to closing.

 FHA and Fannie Mae loans